Capsular Contracture After Breast Implants: Symptoms, Treatments, & Prevention

 - Capsular contracture can happen at any time, even years after surgery.

 - There are many non-surgical methods for treating capsular contracture, but not all of them are effective.

 One month after your breast augmentation surgery, your breasts felt soft and natural.
-They were even and pleasantly shaped.
-But then something changed.
+They were even and perfectly shaped.

-One breast began to feel a little stiff.
-You didn’t think much of it at first, but the stiffness increased over time, eventually becoming quite painful.
-What’s more, your left and right breasts no longer seemed quite the same.
+Then something changed.
+One breast started to feel a little stiff.
+You likely didn’t think much of it at first, but then the stiffness increased over time.
+Now, it’s becoming quite painful, and your breasts are no longer symmetrical.

 If this sounds familiar, capsular contracture may be to blame.

 Whenever there is a foreign object inside of your body — a breast implant or pacemaker, for example — your body reacts by creating a thin layer of scar tissue around it.
 This capsule is soft, flexible, and totally normal.